lambdaclass/concrete/research/compiler/pipeline-architecture-13b.md

 Certificate types (`ValidatedCore`, `ValidatedSSA`, …) already exist as stage-granularity tokens with private constructors in `Concrete/Pipeline/Pipeline.lean`.
-This arc extends the pattern down to node-level facts via the ledger.
+This arc extends the pattern down to node/edge facts through `CompilerDB`.

 `BackendIR` is part of the certificate ladder even if LLVM remains the only emitter.
 Its value is a structured, validated backend contract between